aiswrya92/sqlalchemy-python/README.md

 - FreshBooks
 - Fedora Project

-If interested in learning more about SQLAlchemy, please visit the [Key Features of SQLAlchemy](https://github.com/aiswrya92/sqlalchemy-python/blob/master/Interesting%20Features%20of%20SQL%20Alchemy.md).

 <h2> Context: </h2>

 Various other libraries are similar to SQLAlchemy.
 Python has other ORM libraries which are alternatives to SQLAlchemy.
 Some of these include SQLObject, Storm, Django ORM, peewee and PonyORM.